 Vertical visibility is defined as the maximum distance at which an observer can see and identify an object on the same vertical as him/herself.
-It can be calculated from the extinction profile of the atmosphere (WMO, 2010).
-Ceilometers (see sections 15.4.1 and 15.4.2) may provide an estimate of vertical visibility, based on the integrated backscatter energyextinction profile with range. (see equation 15.1).
+It can be calculated from the extinction profile of the atmosphere.
+Ceilometers (see 15.4.1 and 15.4.2) may provide an estimate of vertical visibility, based on the integrated extinction profile with range (see equation 15.1).
 WMO (1988) showed that this method frequently produces unreliable results.
 In practice, a vertical visibility report is often given by a ceilometer when the cloud-base requirements are not met, but when reflected light is received from a certain altitude.